404background/3dgs-edit-tools/src/README.md

 #### color_utils.py

 Provides utility functions for color information processing.
 Includes functionality for detecting and converting Spherical Harmonics color format, properly handling color information in 3DGS.

+#### merge_gs.py

+Provides functionality for merging multiple 3DGS files into a single file and creating transformed copies.
+This module enables the creation of complex scenes by combining multiple models and applying spatial transformations (translation, scaling) to 3DGS files.

 ## Command Line Execution